expertscoding/norma/README.md

 }
 ```

-Finally, to **Norma** evaluate your requirement, you have to register the requirement handler as usually in the Startup .NET code.
+Finally, to **Norma** can evaluate your requirement, you have to register the requirement handler as usually in the Startup .NET code.

 ```csharp
 services.AddTransient<IAuthorizationHandler, HasLegalAgeRequirement>();
 ```

-To **Norma** be aware of your implementation, you have to populate the Requirements table with your requirement class name, and relate your requirement with an action.
+In order to **Norma** can be aware of your implementation, you have to populate the Requirements table with your requirement class name, and relate your requirement with an action.

 # Future features

-We still have a lot of plans about **Norma** and we will be very pleased to hear from you about your desires about **Norma** evolution.
+We have many ideas for **Norma** next steps, but we are also looking forward to receive comments and ideas from you all.

 In the near future, we plan to:

 - Support OAuth2 to extend authorization in M2M (Integrated with Identity Server)
 - Use with standard ASP.Net Core Attributes